filip-kor/pump-it-up-challenge/project/Feature Selection/ideas.md

 9. extraction_class - some are rare; assing 'wind-powered' to 'motorpump' and 'rope pump' to 'handpump'

 10. management_group - 88% of data is one class and the rest very small

+11. For each column with missing values - does the value being missing predict water pump functionality?
+Could we create extra binary features for each column where values are missing?